Psychology - Research

 Our MSc students gain training and experience in conducting high-quality empirical research, in an environment characterised by a warm welcoming atmosphere.

-Masters students must take a minimum of 10 credits in taught modules (5 in generic/ transferable modules and 5 in specialist modules).
-Selection of specific modules within the programme will be tailored to the needs and experiences of individual students.
+MSc students must take a minimum of 10 credits in taught modules (5 credits in transferable modules and 5 credits in subject specific/specialist modules).

 Entry requirements